Wenminggong/gnss_navigation/assignment_1/README.md

     ./acquisition_urban_2.sh
     ./acquisition_opensky_2.sh
     ```
 * Figure 1 and Figure 2 show the test statistics of all GPS satellites in the opensky environment and the urban environment, respectively.
-Obviously, the signal strength of the GPS PRN 4, 22, 26, 31 are relatively high in the opensky environment, while the signal strength of the GPS PRN 1 is extremely high in the urban environment.
+Obviously, the signal strengthes of the GPS PRN 4, 22, 26, 31 are relatively high in the opensky environment, while the signal strength of the GPS PRN 1 is extremely high in the urban environment.
     <center>
         <img style="border-radius: 0.3em;
         box-shadow: 0 2px 4px 0 rgba(34,36,38,.12),0 2px 10px 0 rgba(34,36,38,.08);"